oliviawestmacottssw/SSW.Rules.Content/rules/management---do-you-fix-bugs-first/rule.md

 ---

-This rule has been important for a long time: Fix bugs before adding functionality.​
+This rule has been important for a long time: Fix bugs before adding functionality.

 - Bugs get more expensive as they get older
 - Bugs become more complex the longer you wait to fix them